FamilySearch/gedcomx/drafts/2014-05-09-gedcomx-documentation-names.md

 It is common in some cultures to have multiple forms of the same name.
 For example, a Japanese name will often be written using ideographic characters (e.g., [kanji](http://en.wikipedia.org/wiki/Kanji)) that can have multiple pronunciations.
-To provide additional clarity, a phonetic form of the name is sometimes provided using kana characters (e.g. [katakana](http://en.wikipedia.org/wiki/Katakana)).
+To provide additional clarity, a phonetic form of the name is sometimes provided using kana characters (e.g., [katakana](http://en.wikipedia.org/wiki/Katakana)).
 Furthermore, in order for the name to be understood by western cultures, a romanized form of the same name may also be provided.

 Note that it is important to understand the different between a _single_ name with multiple forms and two distinct (alternate) names.